dddrrreee/cs140e-21win-dev/labs/2-bootloader/README.md

 UART device driver).

 ### Sign off.
+  0. Make sure that the `HASH` method printed out by your Unix side matches that of  your partner when it sends the same program.

   1. Show you your bootloader works by running run `./my-install hello.bin` in the `unix-side` directory.